pixlsus/website/src/articles/profiling_a_camera_with_darktable_chart/index.md

    provided by your target, create a custom white balance with it and use it (see figure 3).
 Put the gray card in your black box in the sunlight at the same position as the Color Checker.
+   If you don't have a gray card, use Auto White Balance (AWB)!

 4. Set your metering mode to matrix metering (evaluative metering or multi metering - this is often a symbol with 4 boxes and a circle in the centre) and use an aperture of at least f/4.0.
+   [If you have a spot metering mode which isn't fixed on the center, then you can point it to the neutral gray patch of the color checker, that's the one we want to have exposed correctly.]

 5. Make sure the color chart is parallel to plane of the camera sensors so all patches of the chart are in focus.
 The color chart should be in the